AydenB/mkdocs/docs/user-guide/Accounts Payable.md

     During the course of adjusting posted invoices, the following fields can be used to locate the vendor of the desired invoice:
-   - Alpha name - enter an alpha code and press <Enter> to redisplay the list beginning with the designated vendor.
+   - Alpha name - enter an alpha code and press &lt;Enter&gt; to redisplay the list beginning with the designated vendor.
-   - Code - enter a vendor code and press <Enter> to redisplay the list beginning with the designated vendor.
+   - Code - enter a vendor code and press &lt;Enter&gt; to redisplay the list beginning with the designated vendor.

 2. Enter 1 (Select) in the selection column next to the vendor for whom the invoice adjustment will be made.
 If necessary, press <Page Down>, or use the Alpha name and Code fields to locate the desired vendor.

-3. Press <Enter>.
+3. Press &lt;Enter&gt;.
 The DR/CR Invoice Selection screen appears with the designated vendor’s posted invoices (and credit memos).

     Only posted invoices and posted credit memos appear on the DR/CR Invoice Selection screen.
 Invoices which have been entered but not yet posted do not appear.
 If an adjustment was previously entered for a posted invoice of the designated vendor, the value of the adjustment is included in the calculation of the Invoice amt field of the invoice.
 Refer to [Working With Invoice Voucher Inquiry](#working-with-invoice-voucher-inquiry) for information about viewing the amount of an invoice adjustment on the A/P Invoice Inquiry screen.

-4. Enter 1 (Select) in the selection column next to the voucher number of the desired invoice (press <Page Down> if necessary), and press <Enter>.
+4. Enter 1 (Select) in the selection column next to the voucher number of the desired invoice (press <Page Down> if necessary), and press &lt;Enter&gt;.
 The A/P DR/CR Maintenance screen appears.

     >Note: No more than one adjustment can be made to an item of an invoice using the Debit/Credit Maintenance application.
 If additional debit or credit adjustments must be made for a previously adjusted item of an invoice, users can enter invoices or credit memos, respectively, to make the necessary adjustments.